mathiasertl/django-ca/docs/source/cli/certs.rst

 Override extensions
 ===================

 You can override some extensions using command-line parameters.
-Currently, this includes ``keyUsage``, ``extendedKeyUsage`` and ``TLSFeature``.
-In every case, prefixing the value with ``critical`` marks the extension as critical (meaning a TLS client that does not understand the extension will reject the connection):
+Currently, this includes the Key Usage, Extended Key Usage, OCSPNoCheck and TLSFeature extensions:

 .. code-block:: console

    $ python manage.py sign_cert \
-      --key-usage critical,keyCertSign \
+      --key-usage keyCertSign \
       --extended-key-usage serverAuth clientAuth \
+      --extended-key-usage-critical \
-      --tls-feature OCSPMustStaple \
+      --tls-feature status_request \
       ...

 For more information on these extensions, their meaning and typical values, see :doc:`/extensions`.